josh-works/josh-works.github.io/_posts/2021-09-30-iowa-st-pud/2021-09-30-iowa-st-pud.md

 issue_id: 47
 ---

-# Iowa Street PUD

 _This is a draft document, meant for circulation, will evolve with time and eventually be something we bring to the City of Golden for ratification, or whatever needs to happen to get this done in this zone.
 This document relates to [Collateralizing Mortgages and Loans With the Present Value of Rent Flow]({{ site.baseurl }}{% link _posts/2021-09-30-present-value-of-flow-of-rents-as-mortgage-collatoralization/2021-09-30-present-value-of-flow-of-rents-as-mortgage-collatoralization.md %})_

 I, Josh Thompson, owner of 621 Iowa St, with my wife and the owners and rentors of the below properties, hereby request a Planned Unit Designation from the City of Golden, in accordence to the following terms.

-## Dimensions/Boundaries of the PUD
+# Dimensions/Boundaries of the PUD

 Addresses included in the PUD, representing a contiguous territory and boundary.

-- 648 Iowa
+- 648 Iowa St.
-- 621 Iowa
+- 621 Iowa St.
-- 623 Iowa
+- 623 Iowa St.
-- 619 Iowa
+- 619 Iowa St.
-- 617 Iowa
+- 617 Iowa St.

 Here's the specific properties, all owners and tenants of which desire to be included in the PUD:

 ![properties-in-pud](pud-addresses.jpg)

-## Property Owners
+# Property Owners of the lots inside of and around the PUD

 For the rest of the document, the collection of properties will be "The PUD boundary zone" or some otherwise collected group.